RafikGerges/CEHv10-Notes/05 - Attacking a System -Password Cracking- Covering Tracks .md

 - **Hardware** - hide malware in devices or firmware such as a hard drive, system BIOS, or network card
 - **Boot loader level** - replace boot loader with one controlled by hacker
 - **Application level** - directed to replace valid application files with Trojans
-- **Kernel level** - MOST DIFFICULT TO DETECT, attack boot sectors and kernel level replacing kernel code with back-door code; most dangerous and
+- **Kernel level** - MOST DIFFICULT TO DETECT, attack boot sectors and kernel level replacing kernel code with back-door code; most dangerous.
-- **Library level** - works higher up in OS, patches, hooks, use SYSTEM LEVEL CALLS with backdoor versions.
+- **Library level** - patching-style function,works higher up in OS, patches, hooks, use/replaces SYSTEM LEVEL CALLS with backdoor versions, that obscure/hide hacker identity
 - One way to detect rootkits is to map all the files on a system and then boot a system from a clean CD version and compare the two file systems